 “Enough talking already Dora” I hear you cry, “How do you do it?”

-I started trying to write down the instructions but quickly realised it would be a lot easier to show you so I made a short video tutorial for my YouTube Channel, which you can see below (a reminder that I am left handed and use US terms – at time of writing a right handed version is on it’s way!)
+I started trying to write down the instructions but quickly realised it would be a lot easier to show you so I made a short video tutorial for my YouTube Channel, which you can see below (a reminder that I am left handed and use US terms).

 I also added some picture guides to my written instructions below.
 You can use this technique with any hook and yarn.
 I’ve used double knit with a 4.5mm hook in the pictures below.